-The Group's contracts are often amended for changes in contract specifications and requirements.
+Contracts are often amended for changes in contract specifications and requirements.
 Contract modification exists when the amendment either creates new or changes the existing enforceable rights and obligations.
 The effect of a contract modification on the transaction price and the measure of progress for the performance obligation to which it relates, is recognised as an adjustment to revenue in one of the following ways: